auyer/rcpassos.me/posts/ebpf/index.md

 And I could not find a good explanation for it.
 Most of the articles and documentation I found, are aimed at developers that will use BPF to create a tool.
 I wanted to see the other side: how the Kernel provides this functionality.

-In this article, I will give a brief overview of eBPF, what it can be used for, and go through the steps two libraries take to load an eBPF program into the Kernel, and what the Kernel does with it.
+In this article, I will give a brief overview of eBPF, what it can be used for, and go through the steps two different libraries take to load an eBPF program into the Kernel, and what the Kernel does with it.
 This article if for programmers trying to understand how eBPF works at a Kernel Level.

 # Introduction